Let's talk about Kent Libraries

 • Moving to a new area

-by Roni, over 2 years ago
+by Roni, about 3 years ago

 I have been a member of a local library since I was a young child.
 Coming from a poor ( but loving and supportive ) family I used my library to borrow an ecliptic range of books over my school years, passing 11 plus and gaining a good job in a national bank on leaving school.
 Eventually retiring at manger level, after a lifetime of using libraries to keep up my knowledge, and enjoying so many diverse genre's.